nus-cs2103/website-base/admin/lectures.md

 ****Mode****:
 {% if cs2103 %}
 * Will be done using Zoom.
 The Zoom link will be available in [Canvas module homepage]({{ url_canvas_home }}).
 You can attend the live Zoom lecture or watch the recording later.
-* We might switch to the _hybrid_ mode (i.e., you can attend F2F or via Zoom or watch the recording later) around week 3 or so, if the circumstances allow it.
+* We expect to switch to the _hybrid_ mode (i.e., you can attend F2F or via Zoom or watch the recording later) around week 3 or so, if the circumstances allow it.
 {% elseif cs2113 %}
 * Lectures will be conducted on-campus (i.e., F2F)
 {% else %}